dgroomes/grpc-playground/node/README.md

 ## Instructions

 Detailed instructions to build and run the server program and client program.
-(Note: I developed this project on macOS.)
+(Note: I developed this project on macOS and using the WebStorm JavaScript IDE).

 1. Install Node.js
     * There are a number of ways to do this.
 I use [nvm](https://github.com/nvm-sh/nvm) to manage my Node.js installations.